Medicinal Mindfulness Safe Community Policy 2020

 Community Support Interventions

 The community orientation of Medicinal Mindfulness is one of our most important healing interventions available.
 Many of our members come from emotionally unsafe situations and are isolated in their interests and values.
 Many have also been repeatedly shamed for their interest in psychedelics.
 Therefore, entering into and participating in the community programs of an intentional and safe psychedelic community can be both healing and evocative for our members.
 Your work with MM is not just in an isolated container, but held within a larger ecosystem of an intentional community structure.
 Community sustainability and individual safety and wellbeing are our highest priorities.
-MM members are encouraged to seek friendships and accountability from other Medicinal Mindfulness community members, and if necessary, MM facilitators may intervene in unsafe behavior or unhealthy dynamics by supporting community conversations between members.
-If necessary, MM facilitators reserve the right to initiate our “Man Overboard” protocol, in which Medicinal Mindfulness supports a member by asking for another community member’s support on their behalf without requesting permission first.
+MM members are encouraged to seek friendships and accountability from other Medicinal Mindfulness community members, and if necessary, MM practitioners may intervene in unsafe behavior or unhealthy dynamics by supporting community conversations between members.
+If necessary, MM practitioners reserve the right to initiate our “Man Overboard” protocol, in which Medicinal Mindfulness supports a member by asking for another community member’s support on their behalf without requesting permission first.
 Situations that can elicit this form of intervention only include significant safety concerns, severe mental health crises and acute drug abuse or misuse.
 Medicinal Mindfulness also reserves the right to contact a member’s emergency contact in these circumstances if necessary.
 MM will be as intentional and compassionate in its communication as possible and will only disclose enough information to ensure the crisis is handled skillfully and safely.
 Sometimes additional requirements or temporary limitations may be placed on a member’s participation in certain events for safety reasons.
 Different versions of a Medicine Fast are the most common recommendations provided.

 This work is very real, with real life consequences.
 Psychedelic medicines elicit life transforming experiences that happen both in the experience itself and in our everyday lives.
 These are not always easy, and the psychedelic healing processes we initiate sometimes evoke deeply impactful healing experiences in our daily lives.
 The primary responsibility of Medicinal Mindfulness is to keep our members as safe as possible.
 We have learned that community support is one of our most powerful tools in doing so.
 By working with Medicinal Mindfulness, you agree to this form of community support.